Malcom Bokele: Club career

 Bokele is a youth product of the academies of AS Bellecour Perrache, Eveil Lyon, Lyon and FC Lyon.
 He began his senior career with the reserves of Bourg-Péronnas in 2017.
 He followed that up with a stint with the reserves of FC Metz from 2017 to 2019.
 In October 2019, he moved to the reserves of Bordeaux.
 On 1 June 2021, he signed his first professional contract with Bordeaux for 3 years.
-He joined Villefranche on 29 January 2022 for the second half of the 2021-22 season in the Championnat National.
-Moving to the Bordeaux senior team for the 2022-23 season, he made his professional debut with them in a 0–0 Ligue 2 tie with Valenciennes on 22 August 2022.
+He joined Villefranche on 29 January 2022 for the second half of the 2021–22 season in the Championnat National.
+Moving to the Bordeaux senior team for the 2022–23 season, he made his professional debut with them in a 0–0 Ligue 2 tie with Valenciennes on 22 August 2022.

 International career

-Bokele was born in France to a Congolese father and Cameroonian mother.
+Bokele was born in France to a Congolese father and a Cameroonian mother.
 He was called up to the Cameroon U23s in October 2021.
 He debuted with the senior Cameroon national team in a 1–1 2023 Africa Cup of Nations qualification tie with Namibia on 24 March 2023.